 Participant Expense Disclosures

-The Department of Labor (DOL), starting in 2012, will require that all participants in retirement plans receive information about the plan in an annual statement, and receive a quarterly statement showing actual expenses assessed against their accounts.
+The Department of Labor (DOL), required, starting in August 30, 2012, that all participants in retirement plans receive information about the plan in an annual statement, and receive a quarterly statement showing actual expenses assessed against their accounts.
 The idea is to make participants more aware of the internal cost of the funds they invest in, the cost of plan loans, and other administrative costs relating to the plan.

-As a practical matter, the major 401(k) recordkeepers and custodians will incorporate these items in their computer systems that already generate participant statements.
-Most of the burden of compliance will fall on these entities who are best equipped to report this information, which they already maintain.
+As a practical matter, the major 401(k) recordkeepers and custodians have incorporated these items in their computer systems that already generate participant statements.
+Most of the burden of compliance will falls on these entities that are best equipped to report this information, which they already maintain.
 Consequently, third party administration firms like E.R.I.S.A.,Inc. will not have an increased workload and there should be little effect on fees.
+Most 401(k) providers have relatively user friendly mechanisms to integrate our fee structure into the disclosures they generate.
 Similarly, employers should not have any materially increased burden.
-However, certain non-traditional arrangements that include setting up individual brokerage accounts or wealth management accounts for each participant will have to work together with other service providers, with one of the service providers accepting overall responsibility for coordinating between them to make sure all the disclosures are met.
+However, certain non-traditional arrangements that include setting up individual brokerage accounts or wealth management accounts for each participant have posed challenges in achieving compliance.

 Recently, the Department of Labor issued guidance that allows for a one time 6 month extension. the purpose is to allow plan sponsors to move to a calendar year for disclosures, or to integrate the disclosures into the annual safe harbor notices.
 This guidance was issued after we provided most disclosures for 2013, so any timing shift would be for 2014.